shinshARK/asteroids/README.md

 ## Prerequisites

-This project requires Pyth

-on 3.6 or higher.
+This project requires Python 3.6 or higher.

 ## Getting Started